EXPLORE THIS STORY

 BIASES

-Berlin watches with concern: a new test for central bank independence
+Berlin observes with concern a new test for central bank independence

 Dominant angle identified — does not reflect unanimity of this country’s media